Dreaming of teeth: the strength you can lose — and regain

 Ask yourself: “Is there something in my life that ‘aches’ chronically — something I know I need to deal with but keep postponing?
 What would happen if I finally gave it my attention — right now, without delay?”

 Astrological note: A toothache evokes Chiron or Saturn in the 6th house, or Chiron transiting through the 6th house.
-Virgo and Scorpio with Chiron in the 6th carry this theme of chronically ignored wounds.
+Virgos and Scorpios with Chiron in the 6th carry this theme of chronically ignored wounds.
 If Chiron is now transiting your 6th house — what you are putting up with is asking for healing.

 White.
 Even.
 Strong.
 In your smile — something you yourself feel as power.

-Your Warrior speaks here, through the archetype of embodied confidence — the part that knows: you are ready.
+Your Warrior speaks here: the part for which you are ready.
 Strong, beautiful teeth are a rare and very valuable sign.
 They speak to a state of inner strength and confidence.
 The readiness to “bite” — to defend, to take, to hold on.

 Ask yourself: “When did I last feel ‘with strong teeth’ — strong, confident, ready?
 What creates that state in me?
 And can I return to it consciously?”